mia-tian/SX1276_Project/README.md

-Python repository that interfaces with the SX1276 SemTech RF-chip.
+This python repository interfaces with the SX1276 SemTech RF-chip.
+It is built for the WaferSat project, a collaboration between the MIT Space System Laboratory and MIT Lincoln Lab.